Through Art We Are All Equals

-Through Art We Are All Equals is the debut album by American post-hardcore band Slaves released June 24, 2014 through Artery Recordings.
-The lead single "The Fire Down Below" was released on April 22, 2014 on YouTube.
+Through Art We Are All Equals is the debut album by the American post-hardcore band Slaves released June 24, 2014 through Artery Recordings.
+The lead single "The Fire Down Below" was released on April 22, 2014, on YouTube.
 On May 14, the band released "The Upgrade, Pt.
 II" as the second single from the album.
 The third single "Starving for Friends", featuring Vic Fuentes of Pierce the Veil was released on May 26.
 The album was produced by Kris Crummett.
 It's the only album to feature bassist Jason Mays who left the band on May 30 prior to the album's release.